-For all three quadratic methods (V-F, TS and LIN) the V-F iteration method is the less conservative: the method has obtained a minimum of points.
-The second place goes to the method LIN but the mean value q_m is larger than in other methods.
-On the average, for fifteen examples the two-step method is the most conservative with smallest mean value of uncertainty parameter q_m .
+For all four quadratic methods (V-F, TS, LIN and HEN) the V-F iteration method is the less conservative: the method has obtained a minimum of points.
+The second place goes to the method LIN but the mean value $\varepsilon_m$ is larger than in other methods.
+The third place belongs to the method HEN.
+On the average, for fifteen examples the two-step method is the most conservative with smallest mean value of uncertainty parameter $\varepsilon_m$ .
+Note that all systems were been stable.